-“The more disturbed you are, the more games you play”, well they are games of a different kind and author describes them as “patterned and predictable series of transactions which are superficially plausible but which actually conceal motivations, include private significance to the parties involved, and lead to a well-defined predictable outcome, usually counterproductive”.
-An all time best seller that looks like a pocket book that introduces you to yourself and shows you the futile part of you.
+“The more disturbed you are, the more games you play”.
+Well, they are games of a different kind.
+And the author describes them as “patterned and predictable series of transactions which are superficially plausible but which actually conceal motivations, include private significance to the parties involved, and lead to a well-defined predictable outcome, usually counterproductive”.
+Games People Play an all-time bestseller that looks like a pocketbook that introduces you to yourself.
+And shows you the futile part of you.

-First part of the book talks about the transaction analysis, giving you a very simple pictorial representation of the three ego-states in all human being viz Parent, Adult and Child and how we have harmonious or non-harmonious interactions based on what ego-states we operate from in the interactions.
-Though the discussion is very simplistic, this is just enough for the layperson to understand the concept and the fact that we all have these 3 states within us and all our interactions are a series of these simple looking interactions.
+The first part of the book talks about the transaction analysis.
+Giving you a very simple pictorial representation of the three ego-states in all human being viz Parent, Adult, and Child.
+And how we have harmonious or non-harmonious interactions based on what ego-states we operate from in the interactions.
+Though the discussion is very simplistic, this is just enough for the layperson to understand the concept.
+And the fact that we all have these 3 states within us and all our interactions are a series of these simple looking interactions.

-Somehow this book fits into my current theme of “Simplify”.
+Somehow this book Games People Play fits into my current theme of “Simplify”.
 The more games you play the more complications you introduce in your life and hence in the lives of those you play games with.
-How simple this world would be if fewer games were played?
+How simple would this world be if fewer games were played?
 But will it make life a bit boring too?